Why Does my Child with a Learning Disability Have Low Self-Esteem?

 Play up their strengths

-Children with learning disabilities may struggle with reading, writing, or math (or a combination of these skills), but they typically have incredible gifts and talents.
-Those with dyslexia are often incredibly creative and are talented artists.
+Children with learning disabilities may struggle with reading, writing, math, or executive functioning skills (or a combination of these skills), but they often have incredible gifts and talents.
+Those with dyslexia may be very creative and are talented artists.
 Others are fantastic actors, and many are very social with strong “people skills”.
 Play up these strengths with after school art classes or acting workshops – or perhaps even encourage them to babysit younger kids when they’re older to flex their great people skills.
+You may also want to consider Orton Gillingham tutoring if your child has dyslexia and struggles with reading.
+This specialized learning disability tutoring can boost your child’s academic skills and self-esteem.

 Use a multi-sensory approach